Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-03-input-parameters.md

 Many of the functions you have used include some number of input parameters that "do something" with specific data types.
 When writing your own functions, you will also find times when you need to include input parameters to inform the function how to do, the thing it does.

 In JavaScript, since it is a _loosely-typed_ language, we can simply include input parameter namespaces, following the same rules as variable declaration.
-(NOTE: In _strongly-typed_ languages, you will need to define the _data type_ of the input parameter.)

-The input parameter namespace defined within the function's parentheses, can be used as is within the function block.
+The input parameter namespace defined within the function's parentheses, can be used as is (i.e. without further definition) within the function block.

 ```js
 function functionName( input1, input2 ) {